osintbuddy/osintbuddy/README.md

 OSINT is a method of working with, assessing and ranking information — We are living in the [information age](https://en.wikipedia.org/wiki/Information_Age) and the volume of information OSINT research has to deal with *[(information explosion)](https://en.wikipedia.org/wiki/Information_explosion)* and the issue of low quality data leaves researchers drowning.
 The majority of this data is unstructured introducing many challenges to analyzing it and producing actionable intelligence since most data analytics databases are designed for structured data.
 We are surrounded by information and nearly none of it is useful.

 I've decided to do something about it.
 The rapid developments in technologies such as AI and big data analytics have opened new horizons for OSINT which weren't previously available.
-We want to put all of that information at your fingertips.
-We want actionable intelligence quickly and to the point, that's why we're building an open-source OSINT tool that's free.
-Free to use, free to modify, free to do with as you wish, and built with plain old web technologies anyone can learn.
+We want all of that information at our fingertips.
+We want actionable intelligence quickly and to the point, that's why we're building an open-source OSINT tool that's free software.
+Built with plain old web technologies anyone can learn.
 But this isn't really the project.
 It's been three decades since its inception and the internets only proved to be a mirror of us, our society and politics.
 We face a series of significant challenges that directly threaten democratic values and processes.
 The question of who owns, designs, and controls technology has never been more urgent.

 What are the technical frameworks that ensure that a technology is open and equitable; how do we "reconfigure" digital infrastructures to serve positive social transformation rather than corporate interests?
-This is a chance for a free software OSINT tool to be created for enthusiasts around the world to fight back against these issues and we need your help to design it, to program it, and to build it.
-We want to hear your suggestions, your ideas, and we're going to build it right in front of your eyes.
-The notion of a “needle in a haystack” is taken to the extreme on the internet.
+This is a chance for a free software OSINT tool to be created for enthusiasts around the world to research and act on the issues and information that matter to you.
+We need your help to design it, to program it, and to build it.
+Let's hear your suggestions, your ideas, and we're going to do our best at building right in front of your eyes.
+The notion of a "needle in a haystack" is taken to the extreme on the internet.
 Let's build a magnet.

 ### ⚠ Project Status